amoghj98/amoghj98.github.io/_pages/projects.md

 description: Some of the projects I have worked on and am working on!
 nav: true
 nav_order: 3
-display_categories: [Robotics, Robot Learning, Reinforcement Learning]
+display_categories: [Robot Learning, Reinforcement Learning]
 horizontal: false
 ---